-The TTL field specify the time interval (in seconds) for which the destination is put on blacklist.
-When this interval pass, the destination is automatically removed from the blacklist.
-If '-1' value is used for TTL or if "Valid forever" checkbox is checked the destination is put on blacklist forever or until it is removed manually.
+The TTL field specifies the time interval (in seconds) for which the destination is placed on the blacklist.
+When this interval passes, the destination is automatically removed from the blacklist.
+If '-1' value is used for TTL or if "Valid forever" checkbox is checked, the destination is placed on the blacklist forever or until it is removed manually.

-Destination Blacklist
+Destination Blacklist Doounduon DIGORINO

-Select SBC node to query: my-sbc (7689f339-de5d-46b1-a158-8a8e62 465e82) \$ Apply

-Blacklist new desti nation port: πι:

-IP address port U V alid forever Save

-54.76.220.234 5060 97 ×
+Select SBC node to query: my-sbc (7689f339-de5d-46b1-a158-8a8 ee62465e82) Blacklist new desti nation TTL: v alid forever Save IP address 54.76.220.234 port 5060 TTL 97 × Destination Blacklist

-Destination Blacklist